deliberate-programming/training-room/.doc/setup.md

 In order to use the DProg tooling you need to have the .NET Core framework installed.
 You can [download it for free from Microsoft](https://dotnet.microsoft.com/download) for your operating system.

 #### 2. Get this repository
-Then fork this repository and clone it to your computer.
-(If you just clone it you'll not be able to retain any changes by pushing them.)
+Fork this repository and clone it to your computer.
+(If you just clone it, you'll not be able to retain any changes by pushing them.)

-Alternatively download the ZIP file of the repository and extract it in DProg root directory in some Git repository of your own.
+Alternatively download the ZIP file of the repository and extract it to a DProg root directory in some Git repository of your own.

 #### 3. Check the tools
 Open a console/shell window on the directory where the `dp-record.*` files are located in your repository.